-- (c) The trial court shall make the determination of whether the defendant is mentally retarded and, therefore, not subject to the death penalty.
-The trial court shall articulate findings supporting its determination. - (1) Upon motion of the defendant no later than 90 days before trial, supported by appropriate affidavits and any other appropriate documentary evidence, the trial court may order a pretrial hearing to determine whether the defendant is mentally retarded. - (2) If the trial court determines that an evidentiary hearing is necessary, the defendant, if indigent, shall be appointed a licensed psychologist or licensed psychiatrist to offer evidence.
+- (c) The trial court shall make the determination of whether the defendant is an individual with mental retardation and, therefore, not subject to the death penalty.
+The trial court shall articulate findings supporting its determination. - (1) Upon motion of the defendant no later than 90 days before trial, supported by appropriate affidavits and any other appropriate documentary evidence, the trial court may order a pretrial hearing to determine whether the defendant is an individual with mental retardation. - (2) If the trial court determines that an evidentiary hearing is necessary, the defendant, if indigent, shall be appointed a licensed psychologist or licensed psychiatrist to offer evidence.
 This subsection shall not preclude the trial court from appointing such an expert before determining whether an evidentiary hearing is necessary. - the defendant examined by a licensed psychologist or licensed psychiatrist of its own choosing and to present that evidence at the evidentiary hearing.
 This subsection does not preclude the state from offering such evidence in rebuttal to the defendant's request for an evidentiary hearing.
 If the state's psychologist or psychiatrist is unable to obtain the information necessary to arrive at an opinion because of the defendant's lack of cooperation, then the trial court may prohibit the defendant's expert from offering any evidence.

-(d) The prior determination of a state or federal agency, administrative agency or body, or court that a defendant is mentally retarded supports an inference that the defendant is mentally retarded.
-That determination, however, does not require the trial court to find the defendant to be mentally retarded.
+1 (d) The prior determination of a state or federal 2 agency, administrative agency or body, or court that a 3 defendant is an individual with mental retardation supports an 4 inference that the defendant is an individual with mental 5 retardation.
+That determination, however, does not require the 6 trial court to find the defendant to be an individual with mental retardation.

-- (e) If the trial court determines the defendant to be mentally retarded, the trial court shall notify the state that it may not seek the death penalty against the defendant. - (f) The pretrial determination of the trial court shall not preclude the defendant from raising any legal defense under Chapter 3 of this title during trial. - (g) The pretrial determination of the trial court shall not preclude the defendant from presenting evidence of diminished intellectual capacity as a mitigating circumstance. - (h) The determination by the trial court that the defendant is not mentally retarded shall not be reviewable by interlocutory appeal. - Section 2.
+- (e) If the trial court determines the defendant to be an individual with mental retardation, the trial court shall notify the state that it may not seek the death penalty against the defendant. - (f) The pretrial determination of the trial court shall not preclude the defendant from raising any legal defense under Chapter 3 of this title during trial. - (g) The pretrial determination of the trial court shall not preclude the defendant from presenting evidence of diminished intellectual capacity as a mitigating circumstance. - (h) The determination by the trial court that the defendant is not an individual with mental retardation shall not be reviewable by interlocutory appeal. - Section 2.
 This section shall not be retroactively applied to defendants who have been convicted of capital murder and sentenced to death. - Section 3.
 The provisions of this act are severable.